Lycian Way 10 Days Hike

 Örnek Resim 2 One of the most important points of our route is Faralya, which is famous for its view.
 The Lycians practiced agriculture and maritime activities in this region.
 You can meet your water needs here and sip your coffee against the view.
 The remaining distance is approximately 7 km.

-Örnek Resim 2 Kabak Beach was once a passage point used by monks and merchants along the Lycian Way.
-We will spend the night in Kabak.
-We’re sharing one of the places where you’ll be staying.
+Kabak Beach was once a passage point used by monks and merchants along the Lycian Way.
+You spend the night in Kabak, at one of the carefully selected places that reflect the natural beauty and calm spirit of the area.

 Örnek Resim 2